Unity-Technologies/marathon-envs/gym-unity/README.md

 *  `flatten_branched` will flatten a branched discrete action space into a Gym Discrete.
    Otherwise, it will be converted into a MultiDiscrete.
 Defaults to `False`.

+*  `allow_multiple_visual_obs` will return a list of observation instead of only one if disabled.
+Defaults to `False`.

 The returned environment `env` will function as a gym.

 For more on using the gym interface, see our
 [Jupyter Notebook tutorial](../notebooks/getting-started-gym.ipynb).

-## Limitation
+## Limitations

 * It is only possible to use an environment with a single Brain.
-* By default the first visual observation is provided as the `observation`, if present.
-Otherwise vector observations are provided.
+* By default, the first visual observation is provided as the `observation`, if present.
+Otherwise, vector observations are provided.
+You can receive all visual observations by using the `allow_multiple_visual_obs=True` option in the gym parameters.
+If set to `True`, you will receive a list of `observation` instead of only the first one.
 * All `BrainInfo` output from the environment can still be accessed from the `info` provided by `env.step(action)`.
 * Stacked vector observations are not supported.